 Patients covered by original Medicare (not HMOs or Medicare Advantage/Medicare + Choice plans) should ask for the HINN.
 HINN explains the two protections you may use if a patient is being asked to leave too soon or has problems with the discharge plan.

 The two protections are:

-- the right to also have a fast review/appeal done by a Quality Improvement Organization (QIO formerly know as a IPRO or Peer Review Organization) without financial liability before the patient leaves the hospital.
-In New York the QIO is IPRO.
+- the right to also have a fast review/appeal done by a Quality Improvement Organization (QIO) without financial liability before the patient leaves the hospital.
+In New York the QIO is LIVANTA.

-- Should ask for the NODMAR if they believe they are being asked to leave the hospital too soon or have problems with their discharge plan.
+- Should ask for the Notice of Discharge and Medicare Appeal Rights (NODMAR) if they believe they are being asked to leave the hospital too soon or have problems with their discharge plan.

 - They have the right to a fast review/appeal before leaving the hospital. [they do not get two additional days.]
-To get the fast review, they must cal IPRO not their HMO or managed care plan.
+To get the fast review, they must call LIVANTA not their HMO or managed care plan.

-- For all Fast discharge appeals call IPRO at 1-800-446-2447 By noon of the next working day after getting a notice in writing, Whether in regular Medicare or in an HMO.
+- For all fast discharge appeals call LIVANTA at 866-815-5440.
+By noon of the next working day after getting a notice in writing, whether in regular Medicare or in an HMO.